-- We are heavily dependent on the success of our product candidate, QLS-215 for the treatment of hereditary angioedema ("HAE"), which is in the pre-clinical stage of development, and has only produced results in pre-clinical and non-clinical settings.
-We cannot give any assurance that we will generate clinical or other data for QLS-215 or for any other future product candidates that is consistent with its pre-clinical data or sufficiently supportive to receive regulatory approval, which will be required before they can be commercialized. - We will need substantial additional funding.
-If we are unable to raise capital when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts. - Raising additional capital may cause dilution to our stockholders, restrict our operations, or require us to relinquish rights. - Our ability to continue as a going concern, if our stockholders do not approve the conversion of our Series X Preferred Stock into common stock. - Our acquisition of Quellis Biosciences, Inc., or Quellis, involves numerous risks, including the inability to effectively integrate the QLS-215 program and other Quellis programs into our operations or realize the expected benefits from the acquisition, which could materially harm our operating results. - We have never generated any revenue from product sales and may never be profitable. - We have never obtained marketing approval for a product candidate and we may be unable to obtain, or may be delayed in obtaining, marketing approval for any future product candidate we may seek to develop. - Clinical trials are costly, time consuming, difficult to enroll and inherently risky, and we may fail to demonstrate safety and efficacy to the satisfaction of applicable regulatory authorities. - QLS-215 or any future product candidates may cause undesirable side effects or have other properties that could delay or prevent their regulatory approval, limit the commercial viability of an approved label, or result in significant negative consequences following marketing approval, if any. - We face significant competition from other biotechnology and pharmaceutical companies, and our operating results will suffer if we fail to compete effectively. - Product development involves a lengthy and expensive process with an uncertain outcome, and results of earlier preclinical studies and clinical trials may not be predictive of future clinical trial results. - We will need to maintain a cell line for QLS-215 and any other future biologic candidate that generates sufficient material for pre-clinical, non-clinical and clinical studies, and also build and maintain sufficient pre-clinical, clinical and commercial manufacturing drug substance and drug product capacity, in each case, through third party manufacturers, for QLS-215 and any other future product candidate that advances into such stages, on the timetables and in a manner that, in each case, are consistent with our expected development timetables and financial projections, the failure of which could materially harm our operating results and require us to raise capital sooner than we expect. - Our forecasts of cash usage and how long our existing cash, cash equivalents and short-term investments may fund operating expenses may not be accurate and we may therefore use our cash, cash equivalents and short-term investments more rapidly than we expect, which could force us to delay, reduce or eliminate our product development programs or commercialization efforts, if any, and therefore materially harm our operating results, and we could be required to raise capital sooner than we expect.
+- We are entirely dependent on the success of our product candidate STAR-0215 for the treatment of hereditary angioedema, or HAE.
+We cannot give any assurance that we will generate clinical or other data for STAR-0215 sufficiently supportive to receive regulatory approval, which will be required before it can be commercialized. - Interim topline and preliminary data from our clinical trials that we announce or publish from time to time may change as more patient data become available and are subject to audit and verification procedures that could result in material changes in the final data. - We will need substantial additional funding.
+If we are unable to raise capital when needed or on acceptable terms, we could be forced to delay, reduce or eliminate our product development programs or commercialization efforts. - Raising additional capital may cause dilution to our stockholders, restrict our operations or require us to relinquish rights to our technologies or product candidates. - We have never generated any revenue from product sales and may never be profitable. - We have never obtained marketing approval for a product candidate, and we may be unable to obtain, or may be delayed in obtaining, marketing approval for any future product candidate we may seek to develop. - Clinical trials are costly, time consuming, difficult to enroll and inherently risky, and we may fail to demonstrate safety and efficacy on the timelines that we expect or to the satisfaction of applicable regulatory authorities. - STAR-0215 or any future product candidates may cause adverse events or undesirable side effects or have other unexpected properties that could delay or halt clinical trials, delay or prevent their regulatory approval, limit the commercial viability of an approved label, or result in significant negative consequences following marketing approval, if any. - We face substantial competition from other pharmaceutical and biotechnology companies, and our operating results may suffer if we fail to compete effectively. - Product development involves a lengthy and expensive process with an uncertain outcome, and results of earlier preclinical studies and clinical trials may not be predictive of future clinical trial results. - We rely on third parties to conduct our clinical trials.
+If they do not perform satisfactorily, our business could be significantly harmed. - We will need to maintain a cell line for STAR-0215 and any other future biologic candidate that generates sufficient material for preclinical, nonclinical and clinical studies, and also build and maintain sufficient preclinical, clinical and commercial manufacturing drug substance and drug product capacity, in each case, through third party manufacturers, for STAR-0215 and any other future product candidate that advances into such stages, on the timetables and in a manner that, in each case, are consistent with our expected development timetables and financial projections, the failure of which could materially harm our business and operating results and require us to raise capital sooner than we expect. - Our forecasts of cash usage and how long we expect our existing cash, cash equivalents and short-term investments to fund operating expenses may not be accurate and we may therefore use our cash and cash equivalents more rapidly than we expect, which could force us to delay, reduce or eliminate our product development programs or commercialization efforts, if any, and therefore materially harm our operating results, and we could be required to raise capital sooner than we expect.